 Rear-end collisions are common, and while some of them are minor, many of them cause severe injuries, fatalities, and vehicle damage.
-In fact, according to the Insurance Information Institute, 7.2 percent of fatal U.S. crashes in 2017 resulted from one driver colliding with the back of another person’s car.
+In fact, according to the Insurance Information Institute, 2,428 of 38,824 fatal U.S. crashes in 2020 resulted resulted from one driver colliding with the back of another person’s car.

-To find out more about how we can help, call DeMayo Law Offices, LLP at (877) 333-1000 for a free consultation.
+To learn more about how we can help, contact our personal injury lawyers at DeMayo Law Offices, Your North Carolina Law Firm™, for an initial free consultation.

 Why Do Rear-End Collisions Occur?